erichen96/Bonfire/README.md

 # Bonfire
 A generalized chat app that allows users to message other users and leave location based messages for everyone to read.
 The idea behind this is that users will be able to leave location based messages at any area with a limited number of text, similar to a recent popular game.

+# How to Use:
+- Run pod install to grab relevant packages and build.

-# How to Use: Please Login with Email Given.
+Please Login with Email Given.

-Google Login works however it is not recommended for security as I only intent to hold test emails for accounts.
+Google Login works however it is not recommended as I only intend to hold test emails for accounts for security reasons.

-# WARNING: REQUIRES Xcode 13.0, 13.2 leads to seg fault
+# WARNING: REQUIRES Xcode 13.0, 13.2 and above leads to seg fault
-Realm Package appears to have a seg fault error with Xcode versions 13.2 and above, fix has yet to be merged so, version 13.0 is used.
+- Realm Package appears to have a seg fault error with Xcode versions 13.2 and above, fix has yet to be merged so, version 13.0 is used.

 ## Architecture
 The main architecture pattern is mvc.